Greece Moments Greece Moments

 Not for people with claustrophobia

-Little adventurers have a clear advantage here, because you have to cross most of the tunnel crouched without bumping your head.
-It is advisable to switch on the mobile phone light or take a headlamp with you, because it is pitch dark.
-After a few claustrophobic minutes, you will see light at the end of the tunnel and be greeted by the emerald green reservoir.
+Smaller adventurers have a clear advantage here, as most of the tunnel requires crouching to avoid bumping your head.
+Switch on your phone torch or bring a headlamp, as it is pitch dark inside.
+After a few claustrophobic minutes, light appears at the end and you emerge at the emerald green reservoir.

 Rhodos Sieben Quellen Tunnel Eingang